 At McKay Lighting, we use fixtures made from corrosion-resistant materials like copper and brass.
 Since brass is an alloy made of copper and zinc, these metals are far superior to materials like plastic or low-grade metals used in cheaply made lighting fixtures.

 After decades of trying and testing different types of fixtures, we've found the higher quality materials like copper and brass have proven their value in the long term, time and time again.

 Why outdoor lighting fixture quality matters:

-High-quality materials are more durable and resistant to corrosion.
-In the long run, you'll appreciate having fixtures that function years later instead of ones you need to replace every couple of years or so.
+High-quality materials, like copper and brass, are more durable and resistant to corrosion.
+In the long run, you'll appreciate having fixtures that are still functioning years later instead of ones you need to replace every couple of years or so.

 Landscape lighting is what we do.
 Every day.

 We’ve been in the landscape industry since 1987, becoming a dedicated landscape lighting firm in 1992.
 Our team has years of experience creating and installing unique and elegant outdoor lighting designs, and providing maintenance and repair services to homes and businesses across the nation.
 Our award-winning company has been voted Best of Omaha and Best of Houzz by the community.

 Located in Omaha, McKay Lighting services Nebraska, Iowa, and South Dakota areas, including Lincoln, Sioux Falls, Sioux City, Des Moines, Kearney, the surrounding areas and beyond.